 - If you don’t find the clam in the sand, give the hole another pass with the gun.
 Razors can dig deep!

-Clam gunning is pretty simple, but it does take practice.
+Clamming with clam guns is pretty simple, but it does take practice.
 Breaking a few clams is normal, and they’re still perfectly edible (you just have to clean them carefully).
-Clam regulations also require you to count every clam you dig towards your limit, regardless of size or whether you break them.
+Clam regulations also require you to count every clam you dig towards your limit, even small or damaged clams.

 How to dig clams With A Shovel